dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 27 BCE — FREQUENCY RECEIVED BY OCTAVIAN. <br>
+\>SCAFFOLDING: PAX ROMANA SEQUENCE — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Finiamus tumultum concordia cordium humanorum. <br>
+// Scaffolding imperii evanescet, sed harmonia manebit. <br>
+// Fitimus fulcimentum.
+Revocaberis. <br>
+// “We end the chaos with the alignment of human hearts.” <br>
+// “The empire’s scaffolding will fade, but harmony endures.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 250 BCE — FREQUENCY RECEIVED BY ARCHIMEDES. <br>
 \>SCAFFOLDING: PRINCIPLE REALIGNMENT — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>